elephantscale/es-training-new/course-outlines/Deep-Learning-HuggingFace-OpenAI.md

 ## Course Description

-* HuggingFace is the most popular library for deep learning, and OpenAI with ChatGPT is eating the world with millions of signed-up users.
+* OpenAI with ChatGPT is eating the world with millions of signed-up users, and HuggingFace is the most popular library for deep learning.
-* This course gives the students an introductions in Neural Networks, CNN, and RNN.
-Then it goes into a deep dive into HuggingFace and
-OpenAI model and using them for work projects.
+* This course introduces the students to Neural Networks, OpenAI, and AI in general.
+Then it goes into ChatGPT4, HuggingFace, and  OpenAI model and applies them to your work projects.

 ## After the course, you will be able to do the following tasks